NEWS & NOTEWORTHY INFORMATION

 Please note that although there are many so called knife sharpening systems, many are nothing more than useless gizmos.
 Some are OK for temporary use when out and about, but for an effective serious system to sharpen your knives with, you need a well designed proven system.

 I've used many a different sharpening system and wasted much money in the process.
 It was not until I bought myself the EdgePro system that I could honestly say that it's the best a man can have!
 I say it now, if money is no object, then get yourself the original EdgePro professional system, you can't do better!
+Here's the link to the system I bought from the USA:

 On this first ever Video I made, I show how I make a knife blade using the stock removal method.
 Then, once I have the profile of the blade as I want it, I go on and apply the grind. in this case, a Scandi grind.